 Sloppy Recovery

 During the recovery portion of a rowing stroke, it’s important to maintain the correct timing of events: arm extension, forward lean, lower body bend.
-Doing things out of order reduces efficiency and power, and can mess up your next stroke.
+Doing things out of order can reduce efficiency and power, thus messing up your next stroke.

 Varied Stroke Rate